logos-co/logos-storage-module/README.md

 LogosResult result = m_logos->storage_module.stop();
 ```

-The Logos Storage Module does not keep track of running / stopping state so the application has to take care of stopping and cleaning up the node.
+The Logos Storage Module will not stop or clean up the node automatically, and it is the application's responsibility to do so at the appropriate time (e.g. before quitting).
+Not shutting down the node properly can lead to data loss.

 **Important Note**: It is STRONGLY recommended to stop the node before cleaning up the resources.